norazona/Mass_General_Project/README.md

 - How many total encounters occurred each year?
 - For each year, what percentage of all encounters belonged to each encounter class?
 - What percentage of encounters were over 24 hours versus under 24 hours?
+- How many encounters had zero payer coverage, and what percentage of total encounters does this represent?
+- What are the top 10 most frequent procedures performed and the average base cost for each?